On this page

 So, your webinar was interesting to watch but not too many people could join when you were live?
 Simply record these sessions, edit your Zoom recording and upload them on YouTube.
 As a step forward, you can divide these large videos into small educational videos that can be feature-specific.
 For example, large product demo webinars can turn into short feature demo videos.

 That isn't the only example of turning a large content into micro-content.
 You can turn pieces of podcasts into Instagram posts or TikToks.
 Take a look at how FreshBooks accounting software does that using their popular podcast “I Make A Living”.
 FreshBooks takes interesting parts of conversations from the podcast and posts them on its official Instagram page as small audio clips.
 That only helps existing content reach a new audience, but can also drive new listeners to the podcast from Instagram.
+Alternatively, you can take multiple blogs about a topic and create a pillar page, especially if your content is technical.
+Levison Enterprises, an electronic assembly manufacturer, repurposed their blogs to create an easy-to-digest pillar page.

 Image Source: FreshBooks Instagram